BitTheByte/Domainker/README.md

 # Domainker
 Domainker is a tool to check if a website is down or not with a multithreading support
-This tool mainly for a bounty hunters that offent get a huge list of subdomains and alot of them isn't working
+This tool mainly for a bounty hunters that often get a huge list of subdomains and alot of them isn't working
 So domainker acts as a checker for the domains

 ![](screenshots/0.png)